spirali/haydi/docs/source/cnfs.rst

 Basic objects
 -------------

 So far, we have seen atoms and tuples of atoms in the examples.
-However, the whole machinery around isomorphisms is implemented for objects that we call *basic objects* and are inductively defined as follows:
+However, the whole machinery around isomorphisms is implemented for objects that we call *basic objects*; they are inductively defined as follows:

 * atoms, integers, strings, True, False, and None are basic objects
 * a tuple of basic objects is a basic object